allscale/allscale_compiler/README.md

 ## Quickstart Guide

 To build the AllScale compiler, clone this repository and take a peek at `QUICKSTART`.
-You can directly execute it, given you are running a recent Ubuntu / Debian.
+You can directly execute it, given you are running a recent Ubuntu / Debian (and have `sudo` installed).

     $ git clone --recursive https://github.com/allscale/allscale_compiler
     $ cd insieme